cwe1ss/cwe1ss.github.io/_posts/2020-10-22-zero-downtime-updates-with-aspnet-core.md

 Let's add `Thread.Sleep(TimeSpan.FromSeconds(15));` after our `_status = HealthStatus.Unhealthy;` statement and run the app again.

-If we now navigate to http://localhost:5000/health and press CTRL+C afterwards, our "Shutting down" message will appear on the console but the application will keep running!
+If we now navigate to http://localhost:5000/health and press `CTRL+C` afterwards, our "Shutting down" message will appear on the console and the application will keep running!

 Any request to the `/health`-endpoint during that time will now return "Unhealthy" with a status code 503 (Service unavailable).

 When deployed, the load balancer will now receive this `Unhealthy` response and take the instance out of rotation after a few attempts.
-Until then, any regular requests it still sends to the instance will still be processed!
+Until then, any regular requests it sends to the instance will still be processed!

 ## Improve the health check